 As with any significant financial decision, consult a lawyer before embarking on a ROFR clause.
 They can vary in scope, and no two are the same.
 While the Right of First Refusal generally benefits the buyer, contingencies may be added to your disadvantage.
 Before signing, make sure that all parts of the clause are suitable to you.

-If you have a ROFR clause on a property that you have been leasing and you are now ready to purchase, contact Hero Home Programs™.
+If you have a ROFR clause on a property that you have been leasing and you are now ready to purchase, contact us by requesting a consultation online.
 Their team of home buying specialists will put you in touch with local experts who will assist with your purchase while saving you thousands of dollars.

 Homeownership is a dream for many.
-Let Hero Home Programs™ helps make it a reality for you.
+Let Hero Home Programs™ help make it a reality for you.